 The owners of Libros Schmibros, a nonprofit that both lends books to patrons and sells books at extremely low rates, jumped almost immediately at the chance to get the property at Mariachi Plaza, said Colleen Jaurretche, Libros Schmibros’ co-director.

 Though the space is smaller than the old space, the new format and location of the store lends itself to new opportunities, Kipen said.
 For events, groups can spill onto the plaza and not have to worry about traffic.
 Kipen is also working with a UCLA graduate film student to put on a Mexican film series on Mariachi Plaza, where they hope to screen a film with Pedro Infante.

 The human-focused promise that continues to blossom at Mariachi Plaza is something that Metro stations, portals, and platforms have not been able to take full advantage of, said Will Wright, American Institute of Architect Los Angeles Director of Government & Public Affairs.

 The Metro Redline portal at the W Hotel on Hollywood Boulevard, for example, used a design that looks like it would create community interaction, but security there will tell patrons to move if they station themselves.

 “If you go to Singapore, London, they’ve enabled these portals, and platforms to be more enjoyable,” said Wright.
 “The portals and stations are the community’s living room.”

-Thought the new Libros Schmibors location will open up the store to more foot traffic from the Gold Line, Libros Schmibros service will stay the same said Kipen, with books available in both Spanish and English, and available to Boyle Heights resident as low as $1.00.
+Though the new Libros Schmibros location will open up the store to more foot traffic from the Gold Line, Libros Schmibros’ service will stay the same said Kipen, with books available in both Spanish and English, and available to Boyle Heights resident for as low as $1.00.

 Kipen hopes to maintain his current local customer base, but he also has a Los Angeles section for the curious Angeleno.